Harold Nicolson: Writer

 Encouraged in his literary ambitions by his wife, who was also a writer, Nicolson published a biography of French poet Paul Verlaine in 1921, which was followed by studies of other literary figures such as Tennyson, Byron, Swinburne, and Sainte-Beuve.
 In 1933, he wrote an account of the Paris Peace Conference Peacemaking 1919.

 Nicolson noted that "although I loathe antisemitism I do dislike Jews".
 In his diaries, he expressed trepidation over making admission as a civil servant to the Foreign Office less exclusive: "Jews are far more interested in international life than are Englishmen.
 And if we opened the service it might be flooded with clever Jews."
 Tony Kushner argued that he typified the antisemite who "warned publicly against the dangers of antisemitism at any level, yet privately hated the very presence of Jews".
 Without evidence, he assumed in his diaries in 1944 that a group of girls relaxing with American GIs were Jewish: "I am all for a little promiscuity.
 But nymphomania among East End Jewesses and for such large sums of money makes me sick."

 Nicolson is also remembered for his 1932 novel Public Faces, which foreshadowed the nuclear bomb.
 A fictional account of British national policy in 1939, it tells how Britain's Secretary of State tries to keep world peace with the Royal Air Force aggressively brandishing rocket aeroplanes and an atomic bomb.
-In today's terms, it was a multi-megaton bomb, and the geology of the Persian Gulf played a central role, but on the other hand, the likes of Hitler was not foreseen.
+In today's terms, it was a multi-megaton bomb, and the geology of the Persian Gulf played a central role, but on the other hand, the likes of Hitler were not foreseen.

 After Nicolson's last attempt to enter Parliament failed, he continued with an extensive social schedule and his programme of writing, which included books, book reviews, and a weekly column for The Spectator.

-His diary is one of the pre-eminent 20th-century British diaries and a noteworthy source on British political history from 1930 to the 1950s, particularly in regard to the period before the Second World War and the war itself.
+His diary has been described as one of the pre-eminent 20th-century British diaries, and a noteworthy source on British political history from 1930 to the 1950s, particularly in regard to the period before the Second World War and the war itself.
 Nicolson was in positions high enough to write of the workings of the circles of power and of the day-to-day unfolding of great events.
 His fellow parliamentarian Robert Bernays characterized Nicolson as being "a national figure of the second degree".

 Nicolson was variously an acquaintance, associate, friend or intimate to such political figures as Ramsay MacDonald, David Lloyd George, Duff Cooper, Charles de Gaulle, Anthony Eden and Winston Churchill, along with a host of literary and artistic figures, including C. E. M. Joad of the BBC's The Brains Trust.